 On pizza?
 Best topping ever.

 It’s my most recent obsession documented in this grilled zucchini stack and I’ve eaten it for breakfast for the past 5 days straight.
+I also can’t get enough of it in this lemon ricotta pasta which is absolute summer perfection but decided to switch things up a little today with another “pasta” type recipe.

 Because zucchini noodles are fun.